 Linda Adamson – Weaving

 Sue Meissner – Spinning I am a member of Bloominton Spinners and Weavers Guild.
-She is in her 6th and final year of a Master Spinner certificate course through Olds College, Alberta.
-Her course emphasizes technical spinning with a wide range of fibers on all sorts of spinning aparatus.
-Sue enjoys knitting, weaving, tatting and bobbin lace, but spinning best of all.
-At home she grows her own flax for spinning and is recognized for her skill in spinning cotton.
-Her hobbies live mostly amicably with her husband and three pedigree cats.
-Contact Sue at: email@example.com
+I am in my 6th and final year of a Master Spinner certificate course through Olds College, Alberta.
+This course emphasizes technical spinning with a wide range of fibers on all sorts of spinning aparatus.
+And I enjoy knitting, weaving, tatting and bobbin lace, but spinning best of all.
+At home growing her own flax for spinning and is recognized for this skill in spinning cotton.
+Contact Sue at: firstname.lastname@example.org

 Description of what you want to sell: Full service fiber processing mill services including: carding, pin-drafting, spinning, dying of raw fiber into batts, roving, needle felting.